just1mitch/agents-project/README.md

     ```
     - The `--resume` flag indicates that we are resuming training from an existing model.
     - Without this flag, a new model will be created and training will start from scratch.
+    - The latest Checkpoint will be selected from the working directory.

 ### Configurations: